Here’s a list for the baseball history fans: we pick the greatest ballplayers born each year since 1861.

 “Spoke” played extremely shallow, almost like a “rover” in short center field, shifting to either side of second base depending on the batter.
 Dozens of times in his career, Speaker served as the pivot man on double plays in the infield.
 He was sort of a one-man defensive shift.
 He also made far fewer errors than outfielders of his era, and he could go back to catch a flyball as well as anyone.

 Others born in 1888: Zack Wheat, Red Faber

 Stan Coveleskie, 1889

-Coveleskie was the best pitcher in the Tri-State League with Lancaster immediately.
-Having practiced as a youngster by throwing rocks at tin cans, the task of putting a baseball inside a strike zone 17 inches wide seemed much easier.
+Coveleskie practiced as a youngster by throwing rocks at tin cans.
+The task of putting a baseball inside a 17-inch strike zone seemed much easier.
 Throwing with a dead ball, Coveleskie kept the ball low and didn’t mind if the batter made contact.
-He had last-second movement on his fastball, but his best pitch was the spitball, which he applied with an alum that he kept in his cheek.
+He had last-second movement on his fastball, but his best pitch was the spitball, which he applied with alum that he kept in his cheek.